 Sterilizing Bamboo Wood

 Above all, It is always a good idea to sterilize driftwood when you first receive it.
 A light brushing will knock excess dirt and sand off.
 If additional cleaning is required, pressure washing Bamboo poles would be the next step in cleaning them.
 In addition, if the pieces of wood are small enough to fit in a pot, boiling the wood is a definite way to kill bacteria as well as saturate the wood from any potential chemicals that could lead to unwanted water contamination.

 Bamboo Wood is hollow and for the most part, should sink right away.
 If for whatever reason you find that there is some difficulty keeping the wood submerged, consider tying down or mounting the poles into place.
 Other than that, simply place it directly in the tank and form it to the desired position.

 Driftwood Similar To Bamboo Wood

 Adding diversity to an enclosure is key to an aesthetically pleasing enclosure.
 Try mixing up the look of your vivarium with different woods that can easily co-exist in the same types of environment.
 Furthermore, if for some reason you find this wood hard to acquire or would like to consider something similar to it… Furthermore, here are some other kinds of driftwood you might find may do well with or in the place of Bamboo Wood:

-In conclusion, Bamboo Stakes are a good type of vi barium wood to experiment with.
+In conclusion, Bamboo Stakes is a good type of vi barium wood to experiment with.
 It’s safe for most enclosures as well as its inhabitants and can be a very forgiving hardscape material to work with.
 This is an absolutely essential ingredient to have in any kind of Asian theme setup and it will more than likely last the life of the vivarium.
 If you liked this guide to Bamboo Wood, feel free to let us know your ideas for using this softwood in future setups!